Contact: Geoff Kimmerly

 “We were excited to see during our trip to Frankenmuth the same kind of crazy, fun atmosphere that we remembered from our first Battle of the Fans visit in 2012,” said Andy Frushour, MHSAA director of brand management and advisor to the Student Advisory Council.
 “It’s an impressive accomplishment for a school to bring together such a high percentage of its student body to cheer with that level of enthusiasm and in a way the community supports.”

 Students were invited in December to submit a short video, via YouTube, of their cheering sections in action.
 To view finalists’ submissions on YouTube, click on http://ow.ly/xpLV3096tNY.
 For links to stories and MHSAA-produced videos for all five finalists, click http://ow.ly/vX823096u1q.
 Video of all five sections will be played on the Breslin Center HD scoreboard during the Girls and Boys Basketball Finals in March.
-Frankenmuth will receive an MHSAA championship banner during a break in the Class B Boys Basketball Semifinals on March 24, and the other four finalists have been invited to Breslin as well to be honored for this season’s achievement.
+Frankenmuth will accept its Battle of the Fans VI championship banner during halftime of the Class B Girls Basketball Final on March 18, and the other four finalists have been invited to Breslin as well to be honored for this season’s achievement.

 Frankenmuth, on Feb.
 3, was the final stop on the MHSAA finalists tour.